-A.11 Retaining of spare 500 MVA ICT at 400 kV Nakodar which was allocated by PGCIL as regional spare on returnable basis (agenda by PSTCL)
+A.10 Retaining of spare 500 MVA ICT at 400 kV Nakodar which was allocated by PGCIL as regional spare on returnable basis (agenda by PSTCL)

-- A.11.1 1 No. 315 MVA, 400/220/33 kV siemens make ICT had got defective at 400 kV substation Nakodar on 06.02.2023.
-The ICT had been sent to the premises of M/S Siemens for repair. - A.11.2 In view of the critical loading conditions at 400 kV Nakodar, PSTCL had requested NRPC to allocate 1 No. 500 MVA ICT (regional spare meant for Northern Region States) from PGCIL.
-NRPC in its 63rd meeting held on 24.02.2023 had allocated 1 No. 500 MVA ICT (regional spare from PGCIL) to Punjab. - A.11.3 Thereafter PGCIL, upon various internal approvals of their own, had subsequently allocated the spare ICT from their 400 kV substation Barwala (Panchkula). - A.11.4 The ICT was allocated to Punjab on RETURNABLE basis, meaning that PSTCL shall have to return the ICT to PGCIL but PSTCL has incurred about Rs.
-1 crore on dismantlement, loading, packaging, loading, unloading and transportation of abovementioned 500 MVA ICT from 400 kV substation PGCIL, Panchkula to 400 kV substation PSTCL, Nakodar. - A.11.5 Similar expenditure will be incurred while returning the ICT to PGCIL.
-Apart from this, ICT will be subjected to wear and tear. - A.11.6 It is evident from the above that the whole process of dismantlement/transportation/energization of spare ICT from 400 kV substation Barwala (PGCIL) to 400 kV substation Nakodar (PSTCL) involved significant amount of expenditure and time.
-Had the spare ICT been allocated from a distant location (instead of Barwala/Panchkula), more clearances from Railways/bridges department along with extra time & higher expenditure would have been involved. - A.11.7 In view of the above, it is proposed that instead of returning the spare ICT back to PGCIL, it may be retained by PSTCL at 400 kV Nakodar and PSTCL will reimburse the cost of the ICT.
+- A.10.1 PSTCL representative apprised that 1 No. 315 MVA, 400/220/33 kV siemens make ICT had got defective at 400 kV substation Nakodar on 06.02.2023.
+The ICT had been sent to the premises of M/S Siemens for repair. - A.10.2 In view of the critical loading conditions at 400 kV Nakodar, PSTCL had requested NRPC to allocate 1 No. 500 MVA ICT (regional spare meant for Northern Region States) from PGCIL.
+NRPC in its 63rd meeting held on 24.02.2023 had allocated 1 No. 500 MVA ICT (regional spare from PGCIL) to Punjab. - A.10.3 Thereafter PGCIL, upon various internal approvals of their own, had subsequently allocated the spare ICT from their 400 kV substation Barwala (Panchkula). - A.10.4 Further he added that the ICT was allocated to Punjab on RETURNABLE basis, meaning that PSTCL shall have to return the ICT to PGCIL, but PSTCL has incurred about Rs.
+1 crore on dismantlement, loading, packaging, unloading and transportation of above-mentioned 500 MVA ICT from 400 kV substation PGCIL, Panchkula to 400 kV substation PSTCL, Nakodar.

+- A.10.5 Similar expenditure will be incurred while returning the ICT to PGCIL.
+Apart from this, ICT will be subjected to wear and tear. - A.10.6 It is evident from the above that the whole of process dismantlement/transportation/energization of spare ICT from 400 kV substation Barwala (PGCIL) to 400 kV substation Nakodar (PSTCL) involved significant amount of expenditure and time.
+Had the spare ICT been allocated from a distant location (instead of Barwala/Panchkula), more clearances from Railways/bridges department along with extra time & higher expenditure would have been involved. - A.10.7 In view of the above, he proposed that instead of returning the spare ICT back to PGCIL, it may be retained by PSTCL at 400 kV Nakodar and PSTCL will reimburse the cost of the ICT. - A.10.8 POWERGRID representative highlighted that POWERGRID has already given total 7 nos. of ICT for different utilities in Northern region on loan basis and if the same are not returned in allocated time, it will hamper POWERGRID's reliability and availability. - A.10.9 PSTCL representative proposed POWERGRID to take 500MVA ICT of PSTCL if required. - A.10.10 PSTCL representative informed that spare ICT of POWERGRID was allocated to them in April, 2023 for one year.
+Meanwhile damaged 315MVA ICT of PSTCL is under repairing process and will be available for service in October, 2024. - A.10.11 MS, NRPC suggested PSTCL that they would have discussed the issue with POWERGRID earlier before discussing the same in NRPC forum.